gershwin-desktop/gershwin-documentation/DOMAINS.md

 ## The Directory Structure: Where Everything Lives

-Based on your proposed layout, here's how the four domains organize themselves:
+Here's how the four domains organize themselves:

 ### System Domain: The Untouchable Foundation
 ```